JabRef/jabref/docs/sweng/Specification_Book.md

 * Postcondition failure: *Too many or too little entries or entries with wrongly parsed attributes were added to the library*

 ### Use Case 5:
-* Name: *Adding multiple bibtex entries with the parser*
+* Name: *Adding multiple bibtex entries with the feature*
 * Agents: *Jabref user*
 * Preconditions: *A plain text with some valid and some invalid references is available*
 * Common process